awallace87/android-sample-apps/README.md

 ## Sample Apps

 - Employee Directory: Sample Contacts List application, displaying a directory of sample "colleagues" along with detailed display when they are selected.
+- Video Clips: Example implementation of a CameraX-based video recording application, with a simple UI for recording and playback.